Martin Beck: Film adaptations

-All ten novels have been adapted to film, although some have appeared with different titles and four have been filmed outside Sweden.
+All ten novels have been adapted to film.
+Some have been released under different titles and four have been filmed outside Sweden.
 The first actor to play Martin Beck was Keve Hjelm in 1967.
 Carl-Gustaf Lindstedt portrayed Beck in 1976.

 In 1993 and 1994, Gösta Ekman played the character in six films.
-To the American audiences, the most notable actor to play Martin Beck is Walter Matthau from the 1973 film called The Laughing Policeman, although his character was called "Jake Martin."
+American audiences are likely most familiar with Walter Matthau playing the Beck role in the 1973 film called The Laughing Policeman, where his character was called "Jake Martin."

 Martin Beck has also been played by Jan Decleir, Derek Jacobi and Romualds Ancāns.
-Two of the novels have been adapted for films twice, Roseanna and Murder at the Savoy.
-In the later films which are only based on the characters, Martin Beck is played by Peter Haber.
+Two of the novels, Roseanna and Murder at the Savoy, have each twice been adapted for films.
+In the later TV series films based more on the named characters than events, Martin Beck is played by Peter Haber.